 Most smallholder farmers in Uganda own 1 – 2 acres of land.
 Many have even smaller sizes.
 These farmers cannot sell their produce to larger buyers, as these buyers only need producers that can provide large tonnages on a sustained basis.
 By pooling together our farmers’ produce and marketing it under a single umbrella, we are creating a combined production that can attract such buyers.
 This helps the small farmers to get better prices and high-value markets they couldn’t access before.

-And, with our new focus on creating resilient markets through value-addition, our new goal is to help farmers diversify their incomes, by adding value to a wide range of crops that the local farmers are already producing, such as mangoes; pineapples; carrots; beets; oranges; jackfruit; papaya; kale; cucumber etc—not just ginger [which has been our focus crop].
-This will help our farmers diversify their incomes and escape poverty.
+And, with a new focus on resilient markets through agro-processing, our new goal is to help farmers diversify their incomes, by adding value not only to ginger [which has been our sole focus crop], but to a wide range of crops that the local farmers are already producing, e.g. mangoes; pineapples; carrots; oranges; jackfruit; kale; papaya; cucumber etc. This will help our farmers diversify their incomes and escape poverty.